OtherDevOpsGene/kubernetes-security-tools/README.md

 Notes for doing the demos for "Keeping your Kubernetes Cluster Secure".

+**Caveat Emptor**: These are just my notes.
+They may be incomplete, misleading, or outright wrong.

 ## Set up a target cluster

 ### Update eksctl